ABOUT RSPCA NSW

 Statement on the shelter and care of animals

 The RSPCA is a non-government organisation, which means that we are a charity that is not largely funded by the government to carry out its work.
-In fact, the RSPCA receives less than 2% in regular funding from the NSW Government and 0% from the Federal Government.
-It costs on average $34 million for the RSPCA NSW to operate each year.
-It is through our fundraising efforts and the generosity of the community that we are able to continue to operate.*
+In fact, the RSPCA receives less than two per cent in regular funding from the NSW Government and zero per cent from the Federal Government.
+It costs on average $34 million for RSPCA NSW to operate each year.
+It is through our fundraising efforts and the generosity of the community that we are able to continue to operate.

-RSPCA NSW has 12 Shelters (four with veterinary hospitals) that provide comfort, accommodation and the best possible care to surrendered, neglected, unwanted, sick or injured animals.
-The RSPCA Sydney Shelter (in Yagoona) is the largest animal shelter in the southern hemisphere, caring for 900 dogs and 200 cats.
-They Sydney Shelter is also home to a variety of other animals including birds, rabbits, mice, sheep, cattle, goats, horses, pigs, guinea pigs, chicken and ducks.
+RSPCA NSW has 10 shelters (four with veterinary hospitals) that provide comfort, accommodation and the best possible care to surrendered, neglected, unwanted, sick or injured animals.
+The RSPCA Sydney Shelter in Yagoona is the largest animal shelter in the southern hemisphere, caring for 900 dogs and 200 cats.
+The Sydney Shelter is also home to a variety of other animals including birds, cattle, chickens, ducks, goats, guinea pigs, horses, mice, pigs, rabbits and sheep.

-There are also 29 Volunteer Branches who are the backbone of the RSPCA work in regional NSW.
-Each branch is run exclusively by volunteers and plays a vital role in foster care and finding permanent homes for animals, desexing programs, support, fundraising initiatives in their local community - and much much more!
+There are also 28 volunteer branches.
+These are the backbone of the RSPCA's work in regional NSW.
+Each branch is run exclusively by volunteers and plays a vital role in foster care and finding permanent homes for animals, desexing programs, support, fundraising initiatives in their local community – and much, much more!

 The RSPCA will accept any animal offered into its care where it has the facilities, resources and legal capacity to do so.

-Animals fit for adoption at our shelters and volunteer branches are advertised on www.adoptapet.com.au.
-All animals are behaviour-assessed, vaccinated, desexed and wormed before going to their new home.
+Animals fit for adoption at our shelters and volunteer branches are advertised on adoptapet.com.au.
+All animals are temperament-assessed, vaccinated, desexed and wormed before going to their new homes.
 Dogs and cats are microchipped and dogs are heartworm tested before adoption.